GigasoftInc/.github/profile/readme.md

 ## Demo Gallery — Browse by Use Case

-Every demo is a GPU-accelerated ProEssentials v10 sample.
+Every demo is a GPU-accelerated ProEssentials v10 chart sample for C# on .NET 8.
 Most ship for **both WPF and WinForms** — pick your platform from the links beside each preview.

-### Performance & Real-Time
+### Real-Time & High-Performance Charts

+GPU compute shader rendering of millions to hundreds of millions of points per update — real-time streaming, oscilloscope, and live data charts for C# .NET applications.

 | Preview | Demo |
 | --- | --- |